Kartik285/CODETECH-Task1/README.md

 ### Technologies Used

  --**MariaDB** : In this we easily store our database in relational format.
- --**Crud Operation** : In the mariadb wew use crud operation for creating , for read ,for update , for delete.
+ --**Crud Operation** : In the mariadb we use crud operation for creating , for read ,for update , for delete.
  --**Auto_Increment** : In this always a unique number automatically generated.